ZachParsons/stlparser/README.md

 #### Instructions
 1. From the CLI in the cloned repo, start the interactive shell: iex -S mix
-2. Call the runner: STLParser.runner
+2. Call tbe run function & pass it a file path, example file included in repo: STLParser.run 'Moon.stl'

 #### Design